jonnigs/Tolvugrafik/README.md

 # Tolvugrafik

-Collection of my projects that I did in the course Tölvugrafík (Computer graphics)
+Collection of my projects that I did in the course Tölvugrafík (Computer graphics).
+All of the projects are made with WebGL, a JavaScript API.

 ### Larger project 3